Abdessamadchergui/Abdessamadchergui/README.md

 # 👋 Hi, I'm ABDESS

 🎓 I'm a Network Engineering graduate with a solid foundation in software development and computer science.
-I’ve built projects using Python, C++, Java, JavaScript, and worked with databases like MySQL.
+I’ve built projects using Python, C++, Java, JavaScript, and worked with MySQL databases.

 💻 Technologies I use:
 - Python, C++, Java, JavaScript